CloudLabsAI-Azure/Threat-Protection-with-Microsoft-Defender-XDR/HOL-Day-1/Ex2.md

 - Task 1: Investigate and remediate Incidents in Microsoft Defender XDR
 - Task 2: Configure Anti-Phishing and Safe Links Policies
-- Task 3: Implement and Monitor Defender for Office 365 Secure Posture

 ## Task 1: Investigate and remediate Incidents in Microsoft Defender XDR